 American Kennel Club

 American Kennel Club Pet Insurance provides pet insurance in all 50 states.
 The plans start at just $5 per month and can cost up to $90 per month, depending on which coverage options you choose.
-It has a co-pay of 20 percent after you reached your annual deductible, which can range from $100 to $1,000.
+Your annual deductible can range from $100 to $1,000.

-American Kennel Club insurance offers per-incident payout limits ofd $1,500 and $8,000 and annual limits of $3,000 and $16,000, depending on the plan you choose.
-Your cat must be at least 8 weeks to enroll and there are no upper age limits.
+American Kennel Club insurance offers annual limits of $3,000 and $16,000, depending on the plan you choose.
 Pre-existing conditions are not covered.
 You can get additional coverage to protect you from the costs of inherited and congenital conditions as well as wellness care and exam fees.
 Cancer treatment coverage is included.